 Any student attending a public school in the School District of Osceola County is eligible for social work services.
-To obtain the assistance of a school social worker a referral can be made by Guidance Counselors, Attendance Assistants, School Resource Officers, Resource Compliance Specialists, School Psychologists, Deans, and School Administrators.
+To obtain the assistance of a school social worker, Guidance Counselors, Attendance Assistants, School Resource Officers, Resource Compliance Specialists, School Psychologists, Deans, and School Administrators can make a referral.